InkbridgeNetworks/freeradius_genie-v2/README.md

-# This tool is deprecated and should no longer be used, as Ubuntu 16 and FreeRADIUS 2 are out of date.
-Please check out the [FreeRADIUS HOWTO](https://wiki.freeradius.org/guide/HOWTO) - Sonar just requires a MySQL backed FreeRADIUS server to function.
+# ~~This tool is deprecated and should no longer be used, as Ubuntu 16 and FreeRADIUS 2 are out of date.~~ Please check out the [FreeRADIUS HOWTO](https://wiki.freeradius.org/guide/HOWTO) - Sonar just requires a MySQL backed FreeRADIUS server to function.

 # FreeRADIUS Genie
 An installer to setup and configure FreeRADIUS for use with Sonar.

 ## Getting started

-This installer is designed to be run on [Ubuntu 16.04 64bit](http://www.ubuntu.com/download/server), but should work on most versions of Ubuntu.
+This installer is designed to be run on [Ubuntu 24.04 64bit](http://www.ubuntu.com/download/server) with FreeRADIUS 3, but should work on most versions of Ubuntu.
 Download and install Ubuntu on the server you wish to run FreeRADIUS on.
 If you want to host it online, I recommend [Digital Ocean](https://m.do.co/c/84841b1bca8e).

 Once Ubuntu is installed, SSH in and run the following commands to prepare installation: